chiedo/rails-api-starter/README.md

 ### POSTMAN

-1. You can download a sample postman collection from the data directory
+1. You can download a sample postman collection from the data directory.

+### Authentication

+Authentication is handled via JWT and an XSRF Token.
+Analyzing in postman should suffice.
+You will need to make sure you have the 'Interceptor' extension installed since the JWT is being sent via a cookie.